-This collaborative research project funded by Research England, began as a pilot in 2022/23 delivered by University of Leeds in partnership with Leeds City Council, LEEDS 2023, Open Innovations, and The Audience Agency.
-This work has continued into phase two in 2023/24, where we are focusing our enquiry on three areas: access, inclusion, and progression in arts education in Leeds.
+This collaborative research project funded by Research England and the ESRC IAA, began as a pilot in 2022/23 delivered by University of Leeds in partnership with Leeds City Council, LEEDS 2023, Open Innovations, and The Audience Agency.
+This work has continued into 2025 through second and third phases, where we are focusing our enquiry on three areas: access, inclusion, and progression in arts education in Leeds.
 Currently our research is limited to in-school provision only, we hope to extend this in the future.

 For the project to address the needs of the city’s cultural and education sectors, we are engaging with schools and the wider cultural community in several ways: